Updated March 17, 2023

 - Routing: LANs are connected through these switches.
 Apart from connecting devices using MAC addresses for transferring data frames (Layer-2), these switches support routing protocols and route data packets across networks (Layer-3).

-- Edge or Access: It connects the end-user computers and access points and manages the inward and outward traffic flow of the network.
+- Edge or Access: It connects the end-user computers and access points and manages the network’s inward and outward traffic flow.

-- Distribution: These switches are placed in the middle layer of the entire network and it manages traffic between switches.
+- Distribution: These are placed in the middle layer of the entire network, and it manages traffic between switches.

 How Does it Work?

-Most of the switches use Ethernet protocols that provide Data link layer (layer-2) function and this protocol enables the transfer of data frames created from the data pockets (sent by network layer) across the network.
+Most of the switches use Ethernet protocols that provide the Data link layer (layer-2) function, and this protocol enables the transfer of data frames created from the data pockets (sent by network layer) across the network.
 If a node in the LAN network wants to communicate with another node, the network interface creates a data frame with the MAC address of the sender and receiver devices and pocket of the data to be sent.
 The data frames are sent over the network.
-When it reaches the switch, it scans the senders MAC address with CAM table (Port no vs MAC.
-Content addressable memory) maintained by the switch and if there is a match, the data frame is sent to that port otherwise it is populated to all its ports.
+When it reaches the switch, it scans the sender’s MAC address with CAM table (Port no vs MAC.
+Content addressable memory) maintained by the switch, and if there is a match, the data frame is sent to that port; otherwise, it is populated to all its ports.
 If any port reports a match of MAC, that details are updated in the CAM table for future use.

-Some have capabilities to perform the functions of the other layers also and such switches are called multilayer switches.
+Some have the capabilities to perform the other layers’ functions, and they are called multilayer switches.

 - Layer 1 (physical layer) switches are known as Ethernet Hub.

-- Layer 7 switches may distribute load based on the URL in the application layer.
+- Layer 7 switches may distribute the load based on the URL in the application layer.

-Switches are the most preferred network component in the business network due to its high performance, intelligent features, and cost-effective operations.
+They are the most preferred network component in the business network due to their high performance, intelligent features, and cost-effective operations.